-Experienced hikers vied to be the first Ultimate 6er on the Inaugural event of May 25, 2013, speculating times from nine to sixteen hours.
+Experienced hikers who vied to be the first Ultimate 6er on the inaugural event of May 25, 2013, speculated that the total time to hike all six peaks would take from nine to sixteen hours.
 At that time, rain dampened hopes and slowed hikers down.
 One team made the 24 hour deadline by less than a couple of hours.

-Don't think about faking it.
+Don't think about faking it, though.
 Such pretenders will suffer the Kiwassa Curse.
 What is that?
 Don't ask.

 Now there's a line of six distinct wines to go with the 6er experience.
 (Summiting not required.)
-A fine accompaniment to a fine day of hiking, no matter where we go.
-Available at Saranac Lake Discount Liquors, downtown Saranac Lake.
+A fine accompaniment to a fine day of hiking, no matter where you go.
+They are available at Saranac Lake Discount Liquors, downtown Saranac Lake.
 For a souvenir that will last longer, Bear Essentials, a custom screen and embroidery store that is right by the bell, sells a variety of 6er apparel including hats, t-shirts, patches, and pins.
-Another great way to celebrate!
+This is another great way to celebrate!